ni3choudhary/Bike-Sharing-Demand-Fare-Prediction/README.md

  [![Kaggle](https://img.shields.io/badge/Dataset-Kaggle-blue.svg)](https://www.kaggle.com/c/bike-sharing-demand/data) ![Python 3.6](https://img.shields.io/badge/Python-3.6-brightgreen.svg)

 ### Problem statement:
-A ML based Web application that helps in predicting the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.
+A ML project that helps in predicting the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.

 ### Dataset
 You can find the dataset [here.](https://www.kaggle.com/c/bike-sharing-demand/data)